cldwalker/Share/README.md

 ### Two LT users

 * First user shares their current tab with command `Share: Share current tab`.
 ID of created session is copied to clipboard.
-* Second user opens a new tab, executes command `Share: Attach current tab` and inputs first user's ID.
+* Second user opens a new tab with command `File: New file`, executes command `Share: Attach current tab` and inputs first user's ID.

 Two LT editors are in sync!